YouHaveTrouble/minecraft-optimization/README.md

 #### [`airplane.air`]

 ##### max-tick-freq
-This option defines how often an entity located far from the player is ticked.
+This option defines the slowest amount entities farthest from players will be ticked.
 Increasing this value may improve the performance of entities far from view but may break farms or greatly nerf mob behavior.

 ##### activation-dist-mod
 Controls the gradient in which mobs are ticked.
-Airplane's DEAR ticks entities that are farther away from players less.
 DEAR works on a gradient instead of a hard cutoff like EAR.
+Instead of fully ticking close entities and barely ticking far entities, DEAR will reduce the amount an entity is ticked based on the result of this calculation.
 Decreasing this will activate DEAR closer to players, improving DEAR's performance gains, but will affect how entities interact with their surroundings and may break mob farms.

 ##### tracker.multithreaded
 Enabling this option will allow the tracker to use multiple threads which increases the tracker efficiency on servers with multiple cores.
+The tracker will be spread throughout all of the cores the server can utilize to reduce single-threaded load.
 This may cause worse performance depending on how the server is set up.
 Use with caution!

 ##### tracker.unsafe-async-packets
 Sends tracker packets asynchronously.
 This improves performance of the multithreaded tracker but has a high chance of breaking plugins that utilize the tracker.
+Only enable if you know that your plugins do not use the entity tracker in a breaking way.
 Use with caution!

 #### [`purpur.yml`]